 Many IT roles now include some cybersecurity responsibilities, and once you get that taste, you may want to do more.
 Perhaps you’re even thinking about pursuing a cybersecurity career.

 If you currently work in networking, software development, systems engineering, financial and risk analysis, security intelligence or IT support, you’re in luck!
-CyberSeek has outlined cybersecurity career pathways that begin with these roles.
-Each pathway includes salary and job data.
+CyberSeek has outlined cybersecurity career pathways that begin with these roles, and each pathway includes salary and job data.
 Read on to discover how your computer networking skills can help you prepare for a cybersecurity career.

 Networking to Cybersecurity: The Skills You Need

-Your experience in computer networking and IT infrastructure gives you certain transferable skills that match those required for a plethora of job roles.
+Your experience in computer networking and IT infrastructure gives you transferable skills that match those required for many job roles.

-In the United States, there are currently over 266,000 open jobs in the networking feeder role that request the following cybersecurity skills from potential networking candidates:
+In the United States, there are currently over 270,000 open jobs that request the following cybersecurity skills from potential networking candidates:

 GENERAL TECH SKILLS REQUESTED

 CYBERSECURITY SKILLS TO ADD

 If you have any of the above skills, highlighting them on your resume and during interviews can help position you as an excellent candidate for the large number of jobs currently hiring, according to CyberSeek..

 CompTIA certifications cover the skills you need to move from networking to cybersecurity, and each certification has a full suite of training products so you can tailor your studying to how you learn best.